rahulhaque/laravel-filepond/README.md

 - Global server side validation for temporary files.
 - Request/Controller level validation before persisting the temporary files to permanent storage.
 - Scheduled artisan command to automatically clean up expired temporary files and directories.
-- Optimized handling of large files for efficient memory usage.
+- Optimized handling of large files with efficient memory usage.
 - Can handle Filepond's `process`, `patch`, `head`, `revert` and `restore` endpoints.

 Spare a 🌟 to let others know it worked for you.